ur369eth/ur369.eth/README.md

 **_Description:_** urTokens can be transferred if-and-only-if the user inputs the respective Sign Key.

 The feature has been impelmented to serve as an extra layer of protection, primarily to prevent any bad actor from executing a transaction even if they would have gained access to the wallet's private keys of the user.
-Therefore, on each user operation involving urTokens 'Transfer' or 'Claim' >> the user must enter their respective Sign Key on the UI otherwise transaction will fail.
+Therefore, on each user operation involving urTokens 'Transfer' or 'Claim' >> the user must enter their respective Sign Key on the UI otherwise the transaction will fail.
 Without the Sign Key urTokens cannot be moved.

 ### Transfer urTokens